Stealing Harvard

 Stealing Harvard is a 2002 American slapstick action comedy film directed by Bruce McCulloch and written by Martin Hynes and Peter Tolan, about a man who resorts to crime to pay for his niece's Harvard tuition.
-The film stars Jason Lee and Tom Green with Leslie Mann, Dennis Farina, Richard Jenkins, John C. McGinley, Tammy Blanchard, and Megan Mullally.
+The film stars Jason Lee and Tom Green with Leslie Mann, Dennis Farina, Richard Jenkins, John C. McGinley, Tammy Blanchard, and Megan Mullally; director McCulloch appears in a minor role.
 It was produced by Columbia Pictures, Revolution Studios and Imagine Entertainment and released on September 13, 2002, by Sony Pictures Releasing.
-Film critic reviews were generally negative.
+Film critic reviews were generally negative, and the film was a box office bomb by grossing $14.3 million against a $25 million budget.

 Plot

 John Plummer is engaged to Elaine Warner and intends to use their life savings of $30,000 to put a down payment on a house.
 He works for Elaine's father, Mr. Warner, who dislikes him.

 Simultaneously, John's niece Noreen, daughter of sister Patty, is accepted to Harvard University, but needs an additional $30,000 on top of her grants and scholarships.
 Noreen shows John an old videotape where he promised to pay for Noreen's college.
 He now has a moral and financial dilemma – disappoint his fiancée or disappoint his niece and ruin her chance at escaping poverty.

 John confides in his slacker of a friend Walter "Duff" Duffy, a landscaper.
 He convinces John to steal from one of his rich clients, who keeps large amounts of cash in an unlocked safe.
 The pair set off to steal the cash, but Duff runs away when lights come on in the home, leaving John to get caught by Emmett Cook.

 At gunpoint, Cook forces John to cross-dress and role-play the part of Cook's late wife as the two men lie in bed and "spoon".
 Eventually, after taking an incriminating photograph of John, Cook releases him.
 As he is leaving, Mr. Warner rides by and takes note of John's panicked behavior, believing that he has caught John in an affair.

 Further capers ensue as John and Duff try to rob a liquor store and later attempt to con a drug lord out of $30,000 by concocting a phony story about running an ecstasy ring.
 A police detective is on to John and Duff, but never has enough evidence to actually pin any of the crimes on them.

 Meanwhile, Mr. Warner breaks into Cook's residence in order to get evidence against John, and when Cook catches him, he is forced to "spoon" as well.
 Despite this, Warner finds a common ground with him as he is also widower though he doesn't agree with Cook's method of coping.
 Before leaving, Warner finds the photo of John from the album, which he then gives to Elaine.